Saurabh-29/Inverse_Optimization_To_Feasibility_To_ERM/README.md

 To run the code for our method for a dataset with adagrad optimizer and lr=1.0

 ```
+cd train
 python train.py data_path=<path to data>  optimizer=adagrad optimizer.lr=1.0 method=revgrad
 ```

 To run other method, replace revgrad with other method.
+When running perfect matching, use normalize_data=False